-Social Media Marketing: Dell reveals how it turns thousands of brand detractors into fans
+Social Media Marketing: How Dell turns brand detractors into fans

 Five years ago, Dell had little presence on social media.
 That changed when the computer company realized 4,000 conversations about the brand were happening online every single day and the company was not present.